adam10603/BeamNG-Advanced-Steering/README.md

 ## Intro 🖊️

 This is an extensive modification of BeamNG.drive's steering input system for controller and keyboard.
-Unfortunately the default system is very simplistic and falls short of the necessary level of input processing seen in other driving games, making driving feel needlessly difficult and frustrating.
+Unfortunately the default system is very simplistic and falls short of the level of input processing seen in other driving games.
+This mod provides a steering system that's more aware of the vehicle's underlying physics.

-Keep in mind that this mod is work-in-progress, so it may be subject to changes and improvements in the near future.
+This mod is work-in-progress, so it may be subject to changes and improvements in the near future.

-The idea to improve the game's steering system isn't new.
-[There have been discussions](https://www.beamng.com/threads/steering-assist-for-over-under-steerers.59477/) about it for a long time, as well as attempts to fix it such as the ["Forza" Steerig Mod](https://www.beamng.com/threads/forza-steering-for-keyboard-and-gamepad.77578/), or [IKT's script](https://gist.github.com/E66666666/207027cc29f1869a43f6ccef054e3845) that uses his GTA-style steering logic.
+Concerns around the game's default steering system aren't new.
+[There have been discussions](https://www.beamng.com/threads/steering-assist-for-over-under-steerers.59477/) about it for a long time, as well as attempts to improve it such as the ["Forza" Steerig Mod](https://www.beamng.com/threads/forza-steering-for-keyboard-and-gamepad.77578/), or [IKT's script](https://gist.github.com/E66666666/207027cc29f1869a43f6ccef054e3845) that uses his GTA-style steering logic.

-After seeing that others are just as frustrated with BeamNG.drive's barbaric input handling as I was, I decided to make a more polished and well-rounded mod to fix it.
+After seeing that others are just as frustrated with BeamNG.drive's input handling as I was, I made a more well-rounded mod to overhaul it.
 The main features of this mod include:

  - Dynamic, slip angle-based steering limit
  - Ability to properly countersteer in a slide or drift
  - Forces acting on the steered wheels can feed back into the steering rack
- - Cars will naturally countersteer to an extent, simulating the effect of their caster angle
+ - Cars naturally countersteer to an extent, simulating the effect of their caster angle
  - Highly customizable config file

 Despite what it might sound like, you shouldn't think of this mod as some kind of artificial driver-aid.
-This is simply the normal way in which driving games (both arcade and sim) handle player input, and it reflects how driving in real life works too.
+This is a pretty common way in which driving games (both arcade and sim) handle player input, and it reflects how driving in real life works too.

-BeamNG.drive not having these by default is a huge detriment to the playability and feel of the game.
-Proper input processing like this drastically improves how cars feel to drive.

 Here are two quick videos comparing the stock input system to the modified one: